-At this time (august 2016) it is too early to say what impact Vulkan will have.
-Let us just make some notes about why it exists, what it delivers and what it costs.
-Some of what I write is inspired by a recent thesis, which will be presented during the fall 2016.
+I will here make some brief notes about why it exists, what it delivers and what it costs.
+Some of what I write is inspired by a recent thesis, which was presented during the fall 2016.
 [107]

 The reason for Vulkan is to make it easier to take advantage of multi-core CPUs.
 CPUs are getting more and more cores, and although they are nowhere the parallelism of a GPU, wouldn't it be foolish to waste the power?
 The problem with the current APIs, like OpenGL, is that they don't support multithreading on the CPU.
 OpenGL works with global states, and even though OpenGL is less of a state machine than it used to be, the design is still largely based on states.
 The active texture, or VAO, or shader, these are all states, and the state changes must be notorously synchronized in order to allow any parallel threads.
 In practice, you want to issue all OpenGL commands from a single thread!
 The result is that in an OpenGL application, most cores will idle a lot.